matthewjenifer/matthewjenifer.github.io/_posts/2024-11-30-my-fourth-post.md

 <p> Creating a detailed, pre-scripted course always felt overwhelming and time-consuming to me.
 So, when I set about launching this course, I chose to offer AMA-style consultations at $90 an hour ($72 after Fiverr's 20% cut).
 At the start, I knew I needed just one sale to prove my skills, so the video you see on my gig page is actually a <a href="https://fiverr-res.cloudinary.com/video/upload/t_fiverr_hd/vpamnkcn4wgduskzasyt" target="_blank"><b>60-second clip from my first client's session</b></a>.
 Minimal editing— zero stress!</p>

-<p> These sessions are fully personalized and focus on what the student needs right then.
+<p> All sessions are fully personalized and focus on what the student needs right then.
 By taking this MVP (Minimum Viable Product) approach, I've avoided endless hours of scripting and pre/post production, which frees me to focus on delivering 5 star lessons.
 These days, I'm very careful about avoiding burnout, and this approach has been so much more manageable and equally rewarding. </p>

 <!-- <div style="text-align: center;">
 <img src="https://i.ibb.co/SXw7sCT/COURSE-GRAPHICS.png" >